dmitry-ivashenko/StatefulUI/CONTRIBUTING.md

 # Contributing to Stateful UI

-Thank you for your interest in contributing to Stateful UI!
+Thank you for considering a contribution to Stateful UI.
 We appreciate all contributions, no matter how small or large.
-This document provides guidelines to help ensure a smooth collaboration process.
+This document provides guidelines to ensure a smooth collaboration process.

 ## Code of Conduct

-By participating in this project, you are expected to uphold our [Code of Conduct](https://github.com/dmitry-ivashenko/StatefulUI/blob/main/CODE_OF_CONDUCT.md).
+Please be reminded that as a participant in this project, it is imperative that you adhere to our [Code of Conduct](https://github.com/dmitry-ivashenko/StatefulUI/blob/main/CODE_OF_CONDUCT.md).
+Kindly take the time to thoroughly review and comply with its guidelines.
+Thank you.

 ## Getting Started